1. Select Your Deadline

 Earn a fee waiver by engaging with our team and learning more about the program:

 - Connect.
-Participate in a phone conversation with a member of our Part-Time MBA Admissions Committee OR attend an Part-Time MBA Virtual Coffee Chat; AND
+Participate in a phone conversation with a member of our Part-Time MBA Admissions Committee AND

 - Join.
-Attend one of our upcoming webinars.
+Attend one of our upcoming webinars or in-person events.
 We have an exciting slate of webinars on deck, including career-related sessions, application tips, a program overview, student life highlights and more.